 The network is only one component of most IT environments, and some components can even be hosted in a public cloud, making it even harder to pinpoint the exact location of a problem.

 One such typical case would be an OTT VoIP service hosted in Microsoft Azure.
-An administrator’s first instinct may be to contact their VoIP provider after making sure that the problem is not within their local network.
+An administrator’s first instinct may be to contact their VoIP Service Provider after making sure that the problem is not within their local network.
 Chances are that the VoIP provider will say that the issue is not on their side and will blame Internet problems.

-By setting up a performance monitoring solution and by deploying Monitoring Agents in strategic locations, you can clearly identify where a network problem is coming from - whether it’s in your local network, between your network and Microsoft's network - to know who’s responsible for fixing it.
+By setting up a network monitoring solution and by deploying Monitoring Agents in strategic locations, you can clearly identify where a network problem is coming from - whether it’s in your local network, between your network and Microsoft's network - to know who’s responsible for fixing it.

 • 14-day free trial of all premium features